In this article you will:

 The Sapir-Whorf hypothesis is relevant to international business analysis because, if you subscribe to the theory, different language patterns affect understanding and thinking.
 In this theory, how you think is based on the language you speak; your thoughts may be different and in contrast to how people who speak other languages think.
 You need to communicate in more detail and strive to confirm a real understanding of what’s being communicated between you and your international stakeholders.

 Another international element that can affect your projects is ethnocentrism.
-Ethnocentrism is when individuals judge the world based on their own culture, usually with the belief that their culture is superior to everyone else’s culture, belief, religion, and ethnicity.
+Ethnocentrism is when individuals judge the world based on their own culture, usually with the belief that their culture is superior to everyone else’s culture, belief, and ethnicity.
 Being aware that other people have different values and priorities is a good method to combat ethnocentrism.
 You do, to a certain extent, have to be an anthropologist to overcome the self-serving beliefs ethnocentrism promotes.

 There’s been an awful lot written about leadership.
 Cruise into your favorite bookstore, and you’ll find rows of books just about leadership.
 Do an Internet search on leadership, and you’ll be overwhelmed with results.
 Leadership is something we all crave, many aspire to, and all of us need.
 Leadership is the alignment, motivation, direction, and inspiration a person can give to others to call them to action.
 Leadership is inspiring people to take action because they want to, not because they are required to.

-Regardless of the CBAP examination, leadership skills can help you in your career, your life, and may be the catalyst for helping people in your organization achieve great things.
+Leadership skills can help you in your career, your life, and may be the catalyst for helping people in your organization achieve great things.
 Organizations have people that you can identify as leaders and people who are definitely followers; leaders need followers, but more importantly, followers need someone to lead them.

 People want to be led, but they want to be led by someone they can believe in.
 To prove themselves, leaders must be willing to do what other people are not.
 Leaders must be willing to act, to work, to get involved.
 The best leadership is leading by doing.
 Nothing commands respect among others more than a leader who’s involved in the work, involved in the accomplishing, and puts forth as much or more effort as everyone else in the project.